-Rehab 4 Addiction is an organisation offering counselling and referral services to addicts and their families in St Anne’s.
+Rehab 4 Addiction is an organisation offering counselling and referral services to clients and their families in St Anne’s.
 We work with private clinics offering drug and alcohol treatment programmes on a residential basis.
 We also advise clients regarding outpatient rehab services.

 Contact us today for more advice on 0800 140 4690.